 This type of agreement is available to all financially eligible drivers looking to lease a vehicle for private use.
 To find out whether you’re likely to be eligible, take our finance eligibility questionnaire.

-- Fixed monthly payments cover the rental of the vehicle, plus any maintenance options if chosen
+Fixed monthly rentals cover the rental of the vehicle, plus any maintenance options if chosen

-- The monthly payments are calculated by taking the following into consideration:
+The monthly rentals are calculated by taking the following into consideration:

 The key benefits of PCH